MAGMA: An Optimization Framework for Mapping Multiple DNNs on Multiple Accelerator Cores: Conclusions

-This work presents a schedule optimizer for multi-tenant DNN accelerators.
-The key takeaways are as follows. (i) Heuristic and optimization methods have been used successfully for the design space of either job scheduling across sub-accelerators or prioritizing the allocated jobs inside one sub-accelerator.
-However, co-optimization of both of these is needed for upcoming platforms (\autoref{table:highlevel_comparison}). (ii) The search space for this co-optimization is extremely enormous (\autoref{sec:search_space}).
-The search sample-efficiency of baseline optimization methods, including widely-used RLs, is not sufficient to find optimized solutions (\autoref{fig:exp_compare}). (iii) We develop a scheduler called \system that customizes the optimization algorithm's exploration momentum and mechanism (genetic operators in this work) for the target search space.
-We design three specialized crossover operators to preserve dependencies between the jobs and sub-accelerators during exploration (\autoref{sec:genetic_operator}).
-Our search method yields faster searches (\autoref{table:runtime}) with more optimized solutions (\autoref{fig:exp_compare}). \system also provides knowledge transfer demonstrating better schedules than SOTA heuristics at zero search overhead.
-In future, we plan to integrate \system into a compilation framework for real systems.
+This work presents a mapping optimizer for multi-tenant DNN accelerators.
+The key takeaways are as follows. (i) Heuristic and optimization methods have been used successfully for the design space of local-mapping (i.e., dataflow design).
+However, global-mapping forms a new drastically different search space.
+A new mapper for global mapping is needed for upcoming platforms (\autoref{table:highlevel_comparison}). (ii) The search space for this (global-) mapping is extremely enormous.
+The search sample-efficiency of baseline optimization methods is not sufficient to find optimized solutions. (iii) We develop an optimization algorithm called \alg that customizes its exploration momentum and mechanism (genetic operators in this work) for the target search space and outperform the existing related works and other well-known optimization methods.